Potential Inc. engages children and adults with autism in personalized programs that help them realize their full potential.

-ABA uses scientifically validated and research based techniques and principles to an increase useful behaviors and reducing those that may cause harm or interfere with learning.
-At Potential, Inc., we use ABA in all of our programs, including:
+ABA uses scientifically validated and research-based techniques and principles to increase useful behaviors and reducing those that may cause harm or interfere with learning.
+At Potential, we use ABA in all of our programs, including:

 - Behavioral Services - Behavior Technicians and Board Certified Behavior Analysts (BCBAs) work with clients to help address skill areas such as communication, social, relationship, self-care, employment, family, and more.

-- The Springtime School - our on-site, licensed, private elemenatry school addresses the needs of children in grades 1-8 in a year-round setting under the instruction of certified Special Education Teachers and paraprofessionals.
+- The Springtime School - our on-site, licensed, private elementary and high school, addresses the needs of children in grades 1-8 in a year-round setting under the instruction of certified Special Education Teachers and paraprofessionals.

 - Toilet Training - using a modified version of the "Toilet Training in Less than a Day" program, Board Certified Behavior Analysts (BCBAs) are able to pinpoint and quickly resolve problem areas.